 You need to be a good story-teller and help executives understand the drivers of the numbers and map the future and its outcomes.
 Are you helping your CEO look at the future differently?

 Finance Transformation is a Journey, Celebrate Small Wins

-Instead of tackling all partnering opportunities at once, they need to collaborate with the business and identify requirements, challenges, priority areas and activities.
+Instead of tackling all decision support opportunities at once, they need to collaborate with the business and identify requirements, challenges, priority areas and activities.